hawtio/hawtio-sample-war-plugin-ts/README.md

 The Plugin API `configManager` provides `configure(configurer: (config: Hawtconfig) => void)` method and you can customise the `Hawtconfig` by invoking it from the plugin's `index.ts`.

-> [!NOTE]
-> It is important that you invoke `configManager.configure()` at the top level of `index.ts`.
-If you don't, the customisation of branding and styles is not applied to the console.

 [sample-plugin/src/sample-plugin/index.ts](sample-plugin/src/sample-plugin/index.ts)

 ```typescript